 We have a history of operating losses.
-We expect to incur losses in the future and we may not generate positive cash flow from operations in the future.
+We may incur losses in the future and we may not generate positive cash flow from operations in the future.

-We are not currently profitable and have rarely generated positive net cash flow from operations.
-As of June 30, 2023, we had an accumulated deficit of \$3.2 billion.
+We have rarely generated positive net cash flow from operations.
+As of September 30, 2023, we had an accumulated deficit of \$3.2 billion.
 The accumulated deficit has resulted principally from costs incurred in our R&D programs, the write-off of assets (including goodwill, inventory and property, plant and equipment) and general operating expenses.
-We expect to make substantial expenditures and to incur increasing operating losses in the future in order to continue commercializing our products and to advance development of product candidates in our pipeline.
-In addition, under our Insulin Supply Agreement with Amphastar, we agreed to purchase certain annual minimum quantities of insulin through 2027.
-As of June 30, 2023, there was approximately \$69.2 million remaining in aggregate purchase commitments under this agreement.
-We may not have the necessary capital resources to service this contractual commitment.
+We expect to make substantial expenditures and may incur operating losses in the future in order to continue commercializing our products and to advance development of product candidates in our pipeline.

-Our losses have had, and are expected to continue to have, an adverse impact on our working capital, total assets and stockholders' equity.
-Our ability to achieve and sustain positive cash flow from operations and profitability depends heavily upon successfully commercializing our products, and although we had positive cash flow from operations during the six months ended June 30, 2023, we may not generate positive cash flow from operations or be profitable in the future.
+Our losses have had, and may continue to have, an adverse impact on our working capital, total assets and stockholders' equity.
+Our ability to achieve and sustain positive cash flow from operations and profitability depends heavily upon successfully commercializing our products, and although we had positive cash flow from operations during the nine months ended September 30, 2023, we may not generate positive cash flow from operations or be profitable in the future.